canhunan1/Artceleration-EEE598-Assn2/README.md

 ## Strategy
 1. In general, we discuss coding logic and brainstorm ideas together.
-As for task, one person majorly dedicated on writing code and the other person focuses on debugging and documentation writing.
+As for task, one person majorly dedicated on building up framework/service and the other person focuses on debugging and documentation writing.
+We also separate the image transform algorithm into half, one person writes three algorithms in Java while the other person writes two algorithms in C++.

 2. We meet weekly, checkout progress, solve issues and make plans for the next week.
 We made several internal check points:
 ```
             - discuss and try to understand the logic behine assignment;
             - review and type the servie/library-setup code taungt in class;
             - finish the rest of code required for a complete service/library, majorly how to send processed image back to client side;
+            - documentation writing for checkout point 1;
+            - setup native labrary;
+            - setup neon environment;
+            - algorithms development;
+            - app integration and debug;
-            - documentation writing;
+            - documentation writting for final;

 ```

 ## Challenges
+There are several challenges associated with this project.

-The major challenge is to understand how binder and messenger works together to send message and the logic behinde.
+As for check point-1, the major challenge is to understand how binder and messenger works together to send message and the logic behinde.
 Another chanllenge is how to send processed image back to client.

+As for check point-2, the major challenge is to set up native libaray and neon environment and interact them with higher layer languages-Java.

 ## Improvement
-We will try to improve the performance of AsyncTask and using multi-threading method to do multiple image processing in the same time.
+The biggest improvement is writting all five algorithms in C++, we believe it will enhance the image process speed significantly!
+Also, try neon could be another potential solution for speed enhancement, however, it requires a good understanding of neon coding style.

+Second, to make it even user friendly, it's better to be able to access the user's photo database and do transforms on costumers' pictures, which could be really fine.